jackmarchant1/StreetSupport/README.md

 ## Contributing

 I am yet to decide about contributions to this project and it will rely largely on what is allowed by university guidelines.
 If you'd like to contribute, please check back soon for guidelines on how you can make a difference.

-## Feedback & Adoption Rates

-I will closely monitor the platform's effectiveness and gather feedback from both homeless individuals, charity ambassadors, and donors.
-Insights and statistics will be updated here.

 ---